CLOVETHEDESTROYER/speech-assistant-openai/frontend.md

-# AIFriend Web - Frontend Documentation
+# Speech Assistant Business Web App - Frontend Documentation

 ## Overview

-AIFriend Web is a React-based SaaS application that enables users to create and manage AI-powered voice calls with custom scenarios.
-Each user has their own isolated workspace with personalized scenarios, call history, and Google Calendar integration.
+Speech Assistant Business Web App is a React-based SaaS application that enables business users to create and manage AI-powered voice calls with custom scenarios.
+Each user has their own isolated workspace with personalized scenarios, call history, Google Calendar integration, and dedicated phone numbers.

+**Note**: This frontend is for the **Business Web App** only.
+The mobile app has its own iOS implementation documented in `mobileApp.md`.

 ## Architecture Overview